ultrajson/ultrajson/README.rst

 ~~~~~~~~~~~~~~~~
 precise_float
 -------------
-Set to enable usage of higher precision (stdtod) function when decoding string to double values.
+Set to enable usage of higher precision (strtod) function when decoding string to double values.
 Default is to use fast but less precise builtin functionality.

     >>> ujson.loads("4.56")
     4.5600000000000005